ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 Transaction successful, transaction ID :EhZh8PvQyqA9xggxn6EsdemXMnWKyy839NzEJ5DHExTBiXbjV
 ```

-This means the node has now been added as validator to the given subnet on fuji!
+This means the node has now been added as validator to the given Subnet on fuji!

 ## Join a subnet